microsoft/PartnerResources/_docs/Skilling/Teams Academy/index.md

 ## Start Your Journey and Stay Connected

-> Coming soon!
-This section is under continuous development.
+> This section is under development.
 Please check regularly for updates.